Perinatal bereavement: Interventions

 Grief support groups, bereavement care programs, and individual counseling can help with emotional regulation, processing the loss, developing maternal identity, and expressing grief in a supportive environment.
 A meta-analysis of psychosocial interventions demonstrated their effectiveness in reducing depression, anxiety, and grief among parents coping with perinatal loss.
 Interventions implemented within the first six weeks after a perinatal loss had a significant positive impact, whereas interventions initiated after six weeks showed no significant effect.

-Cognitive Behavioral Therapy
+Cognitive behavioral therapy

 Multiple randomized controlled trials have demonstrated that cognitive behavioral therapy is highly effective in reducing chronic psychological disorders following the loss of a child.
 Here is an example of components included in a CBT treatment used in a study on perinatal loss: